Please call 860-527-0575 ex. 633 or email email@example.com with any questions.

 1. Students in grades 3-8 are eligible to participate: four finalists from each school may be submitted by participating districts (two in grades 3-5 and two grades 6-8 students).

-2. Contestants are to research, write, and present an original speech related to the Dr. Martin Luther King Jr. quote: “All labor that uplifts humanity has dignity and importance and should be undertaken with painstaking excellence.”
+2. Contestants are to research, write, and present an original speech related to the theme “Change ourselves, change the world.”

 3. Each speech should be 2 – 4 minutes in length.
 Contestants will be disqualified if the speech is timed under 2 minutes or over 4 minutes in length.